6.2-4 PAYMENT AND COLLECTION OF TUITION, FEES AND OTHER OBLIGATIONS

 - Course registrations for students who have not made payment in full by the payment due date will be canceled.
 The University may offer at its option a re-enrollment period subsequent to the payment due date.

-- Course registrations may be canceled by the University up to the end of the third week of classes for students with unpaid tuition and fee accounts including Cardinal Payment Plan or Graduate Payment Plan delinquency.
+- Course registrations may be canceled by the University up to the end of the third week of classes for students with unpaid tuition and fee accounts including Undergraduate Payment Plan or Graduate Payment Plan delinquency.

 - Students with unpaid accounts (tuition and fees, on-campus housing, and all other financial obligations) will be prohibited from enrolling in subsequent semesters.
 Advance registrations will be canceled for those students who incur an obligation subsequent to the advance registration period.
 Additionally, students with unpaid accounts are prohibited from receiving their University transcript and may be denied other University services.